Mystical94/hexxswap/UserInterface/README.md

-## CaritoSwap Interface
+## HexxSwap Interface

-An open source interface for CaritoSwap -- a protocol for decentralized exchange on Celo.
+An open source interface for HexxSwap -- a protocol for decentralized exchange on CoinEx Smart Chain.

 Enabling users to:

-- Add and remove their liquidity positions on CaritoSwap protocol
+- Add and remove their liquidity positions on HexxSwap protocol
-- Swap tokens on CaritoSwap protocol
+- Swap tokens on HexxSwap protocol

 Future Plans:

 - Add the functinality of Farming, Staking and Limit Orders
-- Making it live on the Celo Blockchain (coming very soon 😉)
+- Making it live on the CoinEx Smart Chain Blockchain (coming very soon 😉)

-## Deploying the CaritoSwap on local machine
+## Deploying the HexxSwap on local machine

 Clone the repository